 Checkpoint: Run the application now using

 npm start.
-The login button should be visible, and you should be able to click it to be redirected to Auth0 for login.
+The login button should be visible, and you should be able to click it to be redirected to Auth0 to authenticate.
 If you log in and are redirected back to the app, you'll see an error in the console about a missing route.
-The callback route used when redirected back to the app is setup in the next section.
+We'll set up the callback redirection route next.

 Handle Login Redirects

-To log the user into your application, the redirect from Auth0 should be handled so that a proper login state can be achieved.
+To authenticate the user, the redirect from Auth0 should be handled so that a proper login state can be achieved.
 To do this, the

 Use the Angular CLI to create a new component called